Charel-G/underfloor-heating-planner/README.md

 # Underfloor Heating Planner

-This project contains a minimal HTML5 application for planning underfloor heating layouts.
-It provides a canvas element where a floor plan grid is drawn.
-Further functionality can be added to allow drawing rooms, placing distributors, and automatically laying pipes.
+This project contains a small HTML5 application for planning underfloor heating layouts.
+It now allows you to draw rectangular rooms on a canvas, place distributors and generate a very simple pipe layout using a snake pattern.

-To use the tool, open `index.html` in a web browser.
+## Usage

+Open `index.html` in a modern web browser.
+Use the toolbar buttons to draw rooms or add distributor positions.
+Set the desired pipe spacing and click **Draw Pipes** to generate a basic layout.
+The **Clear** button resets the canvas.